stevencombs/retrocombs.github.io/_posts/2013-01-15-Indiana-legislation-all-faculty-should-understand.md

 __Details:__

 1. HEA 1220:
-	* Each public institution we review all programs and reduce associate degrees to 60 credit hours and baccalaureate degree to 120 credit hours
+	* Each public institution will review all programs and reduce associate degrees to 60 credit hours and baccalaureate degree to 120 credit hours
 	* If institutions cannot meet these requirements, they must document and justify the reason (accreditation, certification, etc) in a proposal to the commission
 	* No deadline specified in the legislation
 2. SEA 182: